honeymelon-app/honeymelon/README.md

 **First Launch**: macOS may display a security warning for unsigned applications.
 To allow:

-- Control-click the app icon
+- Control-click the app icon in Applications
 - Select "Open" from the context menu
 - Click "Open" in the confirmation dialog
+- Subsequent launches will open normally

+**Note**: Code signing and notarization are planned for future releases.

 ### Option 2: Build from Source